mohamedahmed-cloud/IEEE-Website/README.md

 - Warning Crud Operation
 - User can view his Task and his warning
 - User can View his profile and can edit on it
-- LeaderBoard page that will display best user in each category.
+- LeaderBoard page that will display the best user in each category.
 - Pages
     1. Home Page => For Any One
     2. Event Page => For Any One